Hardin County, Kentucky: Economy

 The economy of Hardin County is largely dominated by the adjacent Fort Knox Military Installation.

-The Army Human Resource Center, the largest construction project in the history of Fort Knox, began in November 2007.
-It is a $185 million, three-story, 880000 sqft complex, sitting on 104 acre.
+In May 2010, the Army's new location of the Human Resource Command (HRC) opened.
+The HRC complex is the largest construction project in the history of Fort Knox, began in November 2007. its a $185 million, three-story, 880000 sqft complex, sitting on 104 acre.
 As many as 2,100 new permanent human resources, information technology, and administrative white-collar civilian professionals will be working there.
 Officials expect that as many as 12,000 people, including the families of soldiers and civilian workers to relocate to the area as a result of the Fort Knox realignment of 2005.

 Approximately $1 billion in new federal and state construction, and infrastructure funds were committed to Fort Knox, and in the surrounding areas by the end of 2011 for Fort Knox realignment of 2005.

 Gov. Steve Beshear of Kentucky announced the creation of a task force to help Hardin County, and the surrounding counties prepare for the Fort Knox realignment.
 The group is "designed to meet specific needs" in areas such as transportation, economic development, education, water and sewer availability, and area wide planning.

+In August 2025, Ford announced the opening of its new $5.8 Billion EV-Battery facility in Glendale, which could grow to 5,000 workers when it reaches full capacity, and the start of its commercial battery production.

 Hardin County is classified by the Kentucky Department of Alcoholic Beverage Control (ABC) as both a moist county and a "limited dry county".
 Under ABC terminology, a "moist county" is an otherwise dry county in which at least one city has voted to allow sale of alcoholic beverages for off-premises consumption.
 The word "limited" means that at least one city within the county, or the county as a whole, has voted to allow alcohol sales in qualifying restaurants.
 In the case of Hardin County, Elizabethtown, Radcliff, and Vine Grove all voted to allow off-premises sales in October 2011.
 West Point has voted to allow sale of alcohol by the drink in restaurants that seat at least 50 and derive at least 70% of their revenue from food (including non-alcoholic beverages).